javedmshah/javedmshah.github.io/index.md

       </ul>
   </div>
 </div>
-**Javed runs product management for startups. <br>He is currently pursuing a PhD in Computer Science from the University of Illinois, Chicago.
-He is working with Prof. Natalie Parde who co-directs the Natural Language Processing laboratory.<br>
-Javed holds a BS in Computer Engineering from University of Pune and an MBA from UC Berkeley.
-<br> He can be reached at thoughttrain@berkeley.edu**
+**Javed has over twenty years of experience building software products for startups.
+He is a PhD candidate in computer science at the University of Illinois Chicago.
+Javed holds a BS in Computer Engineering from the University of Pune and an MBA from the University of California, Berkeley.
+Javed is passionate about research in quantum computing and machine learning applications to cybersecurity.
+He is also interested in computational sociology, with several peer-reviewed publications on the multifaceted role of agency in shaping political landscapes.
+He is a versatile technologist and researcher with deep empathy for building socially responsible innovation.**

 Highlights of his work experience: <br>
-**Ohio University**
-AI and ML Researcher (part-time) <br>
-Social network analysis, agent-based modeling, data mining, simulation, artificial intelligence and machine learning.
+**Pellera**
+Managing Product Principal <br>
+Leads $25M plus in product portfolio for Pellera.
+Active in building product and platform roadmaps for cross-industry clients.

 **1Kosmos Inc.**
-Global Head of Product <br>
+VP of Product <br>
 Responsible for defining and executing the vision and roadmap for a know your customer identity assurance platform.
 Designed and built [developer.1kosmos.com](https://developer.1kosmos.com){:target="_blank"}.
 Brought several zero-day-secure multi-factor authentication innovations to market.

 **ForgeRock**
 Sr. Director of Product, Identity Cloud <br>
 Designed and built the global ForgeRock Identity Cloud service on kubernetes in Google Cloud.
 Led North and Latin America pre-sales with a $21M P&L responsibility.
 Brought dozens of IAM-focused cybersecurity innovations to the market.

-**Prolifics Inc.**
-Director of Professional Services, Americas <br>
-Responsible for a shared $11M P&L with other directors, managed a professional services team of security consultants in the US.
-Served as lead architect for identity and access management projects.

-**University of California, San Francisco**
-Program Architect, Identity & Access Management <br>
-Designed and operationalized the UCSF [myaccess.ucsf.edu](https://myaccess.ucsf.edu){:target="_blank"} portal that serves over 150,000 students and staff.

-**Kaiser Permanente**
-Architect, Identity & Access Management Services <br>
-Designed and built [Healthy KP](https://healthy.kaiserpermanente.org){:target="_blank"}, a global service serving 500,000 users for Kaiser Permanente.

-**Persistent Systems, Inc.**
-Senior Staff Software Engineer, Identity <br>
-Senior software developer on the IBM Tivoli Identity platform.

 **Yahoo Finance** [Press report mentioning Javed](https://finance.yahoo.com/news/1kosmos-present-rollout-blueprint-secure-130300726.html){:target="_blank"} <br>
 **Business Wire** [Press report on Javed](https://www.businesswire.com/news/home/20230314005300/en/1Kosmos-to-Present-Rollout-Blueprint-for-Secure-Passwordless-Access-at-2023-Gartner-IAM-Conference){:target="_blank"}<br>